Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Who Should Consider It (and Who Shouldn’t)

 Inclined sleeping is generally gentle and non-invasive.
-It’s often considered by people with reflux, snoring, nasal congestion, or mild positional apnea.
-Pregnant sleepers and those with certain cardiovascular or spinal conditions should talk to a clinician first to confirm the ideal angle and setup.
+It’s often used by people with reflux, snoring, nasal congestion, or mild positional apnea.
+Pregnant sleepers and those with cardiovascular or spinal issues should check with a clinician first to confirm the safest angle.

 Easy Ways to Try Sleeping on an Incline